 Select your crowdfunding platform focusing on your business type, not the popularity of the crowdfunding platform.
 Base your marketing strategy on the site you choose and commit to giving it the time it will take to succeed.

 It can’t be stressed enough to check the state laws that apply to crowdfunding for the type you choose.
 Also, research the tax requirements for crowdfunding for business.
-Learn more about crowding from the U.S. Small Business Administration and talk to a crowdfunding lawyer before you start.
+Learn more about crowding by talking to a crowdfunding lawyer before you start.

 Next Steps: Want to learn more?
 Sign up for the Small Biz Ahead newsletter to receive a weekly roundup of the latest tools, trends, and resources.